soniaela/freecodecamp-survey-form/README.md

 ### What I learned

-Forms - ultimately, this project was about creating the structure of a form with HTML.
+- How to create a form
-How to disable the first option of a dropdown menu.
+- How to disable the first option of a dropdown menu.
-How to create a shape around the form.
+- How to create a shape around the form.
-How to place a background picture and alter its appearance.
+- How to place a background picture and alter its appearance.

 ### Continued development